Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Usually, people first stop at the Samoan Village since it’s closest to the entrance and has one of the first cultural presentations.

-You’ll see how to make fire the Samoan way, get to taste traditional Samoan food, and watch people climb up a coconut tree.
+You’ll see how to make fire the Samoan way, taste traditional Samoan food, and watch people climb up a coconut tree.
 It’s very impressive, especially for kids!

 Each village offers a very different presentation.
-At the Hawaiian village, you can learn how to throw fishing nets and dance hula.
+You can learn how to throw fishing nets and dance hula at the Hawaiian village.
 The Maori village teaches people how to swing poi balls.

 CANOE PAGEANT